MV10/colordiff/README.md

 # colordiff

-A simple console program to test the performance of RGB color similarity by conversion to [OKLab](https://bottosson.github.io/posts/oklab/) space.
+A simple console program to test the performance of RGB (aka linear-sRGB) color similarity by conversion to [OKLab](https://bottosson.github.io/posts/oklab/) space.
 This optionally uses a Halley iterator to replace the costly cube-root calculations.
 One million loops on my machine takes about 210ms for true cube-roots, and about 160ms for the Halley method.
 (Of course, that's serial CPU execution and not parallel GPU execution.)

-A visual representation I posted [here](https://www.shadertoy.com/view/cdcBDs) on Shadertoy (click the "play" button):

-<iframe width="640" height="360" frameborder="0" src="https://www.shadertoy.com/embed/cdcBDs?gui=true&t=10&paused=true&muted=false" allowfullscreen></iframe>
+Here's a visual representation I posted on [Shadertoy](https://www.shadertoy.com/view/cdcBDs) (I wanted to embed it into the readme as an iframe, which Shadertoy allows, but apparently Github still doesn't allow that, despite 8+ years of requests...)

 Usage: